Tips for Internship Interviews

 Q: What do you do when you’re nervous?

 A: You stay calm and take deep breaths.
-You can’t let your nerves affect you too much because you have to keep cool during the interview.
+You can’t let your nerves affect you too much because you must keep cool during the interview.

 Q: What do you do to make sure you’re ready for the next stage of your career?